cseanburns/geo-titles/manuscript/title-manuscript.md

 e.g., 'spanish cities' versus 'spanish language'.
 In the end, we removed place names in the false positives and added place names in the false negatives.
+In all, there was a total of 177 geographical areas or combinations of areas identified in the titles.
 Table 1 reports the most frequent nations mentioned or referred to in article titles.